Updated June 14, 2023

 - Project Calico: This tool provides us with strong access control lists and network policy management; by the use of this, we can easily configure direction, inbound and outbound rules, protocol, and other attributes also.

 - Canal: It combines Flannel and Calico to create and network solution.
-In simple words, it combines Flannel architecture with the Calico policy management.
-In addition, it so a deployment tool for configuring both of the tools, such as Flannel and Calico.
+In simple words, it combines Flannel architecture with Calico policy management.
+In addition, it is a deployment tool for configuring both tools, such as Flannel and Calico.

-Networking is the very important part that needs to be understood before getting started with Kubernetes; go through the tutorial for a better sense of clarity and understanding, and get started with the Kubernetes networking for communication.
+Networking is an essential part that needs to be understood before getting started with Kubernetes; go through the tutorial for a better sense of clarity and understanding, and get started with Kubernetes networking for communication.

 This is a guide to Kubernetes Networking.
-Here we discuss how it works and its implantation for better understanding and clarity for the beginners.
+Here we discuss the introduction, working, tools, Kubernetes services, and DNS.
 You may also have a look at the following articles to learn more –